SAP/karma-ui5/README.md

   - [License](#license)

 # About
-Adapter for UI5 framework.
+Adapter for UI5.
 This adapter loads UI5 from the specified location and makes it available for the tests to run in karma afterwards.

 ## Installation
 The easiest way is to add `karma-ui5` as a devDependency in your `package.json`.